 It’s seductive to believe that another 80 years from now antisemitism and racism will be eradicated, but I’m not optimistic.
 I’m learning that Never again! isn’t an insurance policy, but rather a necessary commitment to vigilance.
 Because history seems only to repeat itself.

-I’m loathe to admit my father was right about the lingering threat of anti-semitism in this country decades after the Holocaust.
-I owe him an apology.
+I’m loathe to admit it, but my father was right about the lingering threat of anti-semitism in this country decades after the Holocaust.